CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models

-On the 4x larger DeiT-Small model, SViTE performs remarkably well at 50\% sparsity (79.7\%), almost matching the dense model, but oViT outperforms it very slightly after fine-tuning (79.9\%).
-In terms of total training budget, SViTE uses 600 epochs to produce each model (and so, the 50\%-sparse one as well), whereas we use a total of 40 epochs for pruning to 50\% + initial fine-tuning, and 100 additional epochs for sparse model fine-tuning.
-Even if we take into account the original 300 epochs for training the publicly-available dense DeiT checkpoint~\citep{DeiT}, our approach is significantly more efficient (440 vs. 600 epochs), and savings compound across sparse models.
-At 75\% sparsity, oViT drops $\sim 1\%$ of accuracy relative to dense post-finetuning, with a significant gap of $1\%$ Top-1 relative to GM, and $2\%$ Top-1 relative to SViTE.
+On the 4x larger DeiT-Small model, SViTE performs remarkably well at 50\% sparsity (79.7\%), almost matching the dense model, but CAP outperforms it slightly after fine-tuning (79.9\%).
+In terms of total training budget, SViTE uses 600 epochs to produce each model (and so, the 50\%-sparse one as well), whereas we use a total of 40 epochs for gradual pruning to 50\% + initial fine-tuning, and 100 additional epochs for sparse model fine-tuning.
+Even if we take into account the original 300 epochs for training the publicly-available dense DeiT checkpoint~\citep{DeiT}, our approach is significantly more efficient (440 vs. 600 epochs).
+The cost savings compound across sparse models, since we obtain all our pruned models from the same end-to-end gradual run.
+At 75\% sparsity, CAP drops $\sim 1\%$ of accuracy relative to dense post-finetuning, with a significant gap of $1\%$ Top-1 relative to GM, and $2\%$ Top-1 relative to SViTE.
 The trend continues for higher sparsities, where we note a remarkable gap of $5.7\%$ Top-1 vs SViTE at 90\% sparsity.